gnosis/dx-examples-dev/01_build-of-top-of-dx/README.md

 # Example 01: Build on top of the DX
-This project is an example that shows how to create a new project from scratch that depends on DutchX and how you can **deploy the contracts** in a `ganache-cli` local node.
+This project is an example that shows how to create a new project from scratch that depends on DutchX and how you can deploy the DutchX contracts in a `ganache-cli` local node.

 > This example is part of the guide http://dutchx.readthedocs.io/en/latest/